 Loads generally compensate brokers and/or salespeople for selling you a fund.
 For example, a sales load might help compensate a financial professional who spends time with you at the beginning of your relationship, learning about your objectives and helping with your investment program.
 A sales load could also compensate a broker for keeping in touch with you and answering any questions you have.
 This communication can be particularly handy for busy people whose idea of investment tracking amounts to little more than an occasional call to their financial professionals.

 Funds without load fees are called “no-load funds.”
 These funds are distributed directly by the investment company and therefore do not need to charge for brokerage services.

 Despite this, all funds, even those with load charges, also have management and expense fees.
 Management fees pay for the administration of the fund and are usually based on a percentage of the fund’s assets.
 There are also 12b-1 fees, or distribution fees, that compensate brokers and other sellers of mutual funds for advertising and marketing costs.
-These fees are typically a very small percentage of the fund’s assets, often less than 0.5%.
+These fees are typically a small percentage of the fund’s assets.

 Mutual fund share prices fluctuate with market conditions.
 Shares, when sold, may be worth more or less than their original cost.
 Investments seeking to achieve higher rates of return also involve greater risk.